andrewlevada/webpack-lit-template/README.md

 npm i
 ```

-Don't forget to change name of the project in `package.json` and in `webpack.prod.js`
+Don't forget to change name of the project in `package.json`!

 ## Build

 In this repo TypeScript compiler is used to produce JavaScript that runs in modern browsers.
-Also, ESLint and StyleLint are used along with it - they are executed in fix mode before every build.
+Also, ESLint is used along with it - they are executed in fix mode before every build.
-So, you might want to configure linting rules in `.eslintrc.js` and `.stylelintrc.json` to make them fit your code style.
+So, you might want to configure linting rules in `.eslintrc.js` to make them fit your code style.

 To build full app bundle run: